elaval/AICaseStudy/replit.md

 ## Overview

-This is a full-stack web application for browsing and exploring AI case studies.
-The application presents a dataset of AI implementations across various industries and categories, providing search, filtering, and detailed viewing capabilities.
-Built with a modern React frontend and Express backend, it uses a PostgreSQL database (via Drizzle ORM) for data persistence and features a dark/light theme with a sophisticated UI powered by Shadcn UI components.
+This is a **pure static web application** for browsing and exploring AI case studies, deployable to GitHub Pages or any static hosting service.
+The application presents a dataset of 102 AI implementations across various industries and categories, providing search, filtering, and detailed viewing capabilities.
+Built with React and TypeScript, it uses a static JSON data file (parsed from Excel) and features a dark/light theme with a sophisticated UI powered by Shadcn UI components.

+**Deployment Ready**: This app is fully static with no backend dependencies and can be deployed to GitHub Pages, Netlify, Vercel, or any static hosting service.

 ## User Preferences